Legend of the Galactic Heroes: Gaiden

 Legend of the Galactic Heroes Gaiden (銀河英雄伝説外伝, Ginga Eiyū Densetsu Gaiden) is the fifth animated adaptation (counting films) of Tanaka's novel series.
 It was originally released in Japan between February 1998 and July 2000.
 It served as a prequel to the main series, adapting Legend of the Galactic Heroes Gaiden, or side stories, series of novels, (then) uncollected short stories, and also original stories.

-Series 1 released from February to September 1998, consisted of adaptations of the short stories "Silver-White Valley", "Dream of the Morning, Song of Night" and "Disgrace" (later included in the Golden Wings collection), and the novel A Hundred Billion Stars, a Hundred Billion Lights.
+Series 1, released from February to September 1998, consists of adaptations of the short stories "Silver-White Valley", "Dream of the Morning, Song of Night" and "Disgrace" (later included in the Golden Wings collection), and the novel A Hundred Billion Stars, a Hundred Billion Lights.

-Series 2 released between December 1999 and June 2000, consisted of the adaptations of the novels Spiral Labyrinth and part of The Star Crusher ("The Third Tiamat Battle"), as well as the original stories "The Mutineer", "The Duellist", and "The Retriever".
+Series 2, released between December 1999 and June 2000, consists of adaptations of the novels Spiral Labyrinth and part of The Star Crusher ("The Third Tiamat Battle"), as well as the original stories "The Mutineer", "The Duellist", and "The Retriever".

 Die Neue These

 Legend of the Galactic Heroes: Die Neue These - Encounter (銀河英雄伝説 邂逅, Ginga Eiyū Densetsu: Di Noie Tēze - Kaikō) started being produced by Production I.G during 2017.
 Shunsuke Tada directed the series and Noboru Takagi supervised the scripts.
 Yoko Kikuchi, Iwao Teraoka, and Katsura Tsushima designed the characters.
 The mecha designs by Naoyuki Kato were drafted by Atsushi Takeuchi, Shinji Usui, and Shinobu Tsuneki.
 DMM Pictures, Shochiku, and Tokuma Shoten were credited with production of the anime, alongside Production I.G.
 The anime stars Mamoru Miyano as Reinhard von Lohengramm, Kenichi Suzumura as Yang Wen-li, and Yuichiro Umehara as Siegfried Kircheis.
 The series premiered from April 3 to June 26, 2018, and ran for 12 episodes.
 The opening theme is "Binary Star" by SawanoHiroyuki[nZk]:Uru, and the ending theme is "Wish" by Elisa.

-A second season, Legend of the Galactic Heroes: Die Neue These - Stellar War (銀河英雄伝説 星乱, Ginga Eiyū Densetsu: Di Noie Tēze - Seiran) premiered in Japanese theaters as three films, each with four episodes, in 2019.
+A second season, Legend of the Galactic Heroes: Die Neue These—Stellar War (銀河英雄伝説 星乱, Ginga Eiyū Densetsu: Di Noie Tēze—Seiran), premiered in Japanese theaters as three films, each with four episodes, in 2019.
 The films premiered on September 27, October 25, and November 29, 2019, respectively.
 The ending theme for the films is "Tranquility" by SawanoHiroyuki[nZk]:Anly.
 It was broadcast on TV with a reairing of the first season in 2020.

-A third season, Legend of the Galactic Heroes: Die Neue These - Clash (銀河英雄伝説 激突, Ginga Eiyū Densetsu: Di Noie Tēze - Gekitotsu) premiered in Japanese theaters as a three-part film series in 2022 on March 4, April 1, and May 13, respectively.
+A third season, Legend of the Galactic Heroes: Die Neue These—Clash (銀河英雄伝説 激突, Ginga Eiyū Densetsu: Di Noie Tēze—Gekitotsu), premiered in Japanese theaters as a three-part film series in 2022 on March 4, April 1, and May 13, respectively.
 The opening theme for the films is "dust" by SennaRin, while the ending theme is "melt" by SennaRin.

-A fourth season, Legend of the Galactic Heroes: Die Neue These - Intrigue (銀河英雄伝説 策謀, Ginga Eiyū Densetsu: Di Noie Tēze - Sakubo) premiered in Japanese theaters as a three-part film series in 2022 on September 30, October 28, and November 25, respectively.
+A fourth season, Legend of the Galactic Heroes: Die Neue These—Intrigue (銀河英雄伝説 策謀, Ginga Eiyū Densetsu: Di Noie Tēze—Sakubo), premiered in Japanese theaters as a three-part film series in 2022 on September 30, October 28, and November 25, respectively.

 A fifth season was announced in November 2023.